docker/docs/engine/swarm/swarm-mode.md

 By default Docker Swarm uses a default address pool `10.0.0.0/8` for global scope (overlay) networks.
 Every network that does not have a subnet specified will have a subnet sequentially allocated from this pool.
-In some circumstances it may be desireable to use a different default IP address pool for networks.
+In some circumstances it may be desirable to use a different default IP address pool for networks.

 For example, if the default `10.0.0.0/8` range conflicts with already allocated address space in your network, then it is desireable to ensure that networks use a different range without requiring Swarm users to specify